tillbiskup/evedata/docs/roadmap.rst

 For version 0.1
 ===============

-* Data model for user-facing dataset and eveH5 file components
+* Data model for user-facing measurement and eveH5 file components

-  * data model for measurement and setup (both from SCML file) may come later
+  * data model for scan and setup (both from SCML file) may come later

 * basic interface for packages operating on data